Skip to content

 April 1, 2011: Natasha was examined in Munich and test results did not confirm relapse.
 Natasha will continue monthly blood tests.

-Olga Shmygleva Olga Shmygleva is 24 years old.
-Since she was 19 and a second year student at a college, she has been fighting Hodgkin’s disease.
+Olga Olga is 24 years old.
+Since she was 19 and a second year student at a college, she has been fighting Hodgkin’s lymphoma.
 Unfortunately, it has been recurring ever since, despite numerous chemotherapy protocols and bone marrow transplantation of Olga’s own stem cells, which she had in July of 2009.
 In October 2009, it was determined that transplantation was not effective and the tumor continued growing.

 March 19, 2010: Olga received an invitation for a clinical trial from Italy.